Invite-only microsites with Next.js and AirTable

 }

-function we wrote before, we are just returning the raw Airtable record, rather than mapping its data to an Invite
+You might have noticed that this function is almost identical to the getInvite function we wrote before, we are just returning the raw Airtable record, rather than mapping its data to an Invite object.

-So it makes sense to avoid duplication and refactor our getInvite
+So it makes sense to avoid duplication and refactor our getInvite:

 export async function getInvite(inviteCode: string): Promise<Invite> {